Let’s Talk About Black Overrepresentation in Advertising

 Understanding the Impact of Black Overrepresentation in Advertising

-Black overrepresentation in advertising is a complex and multifaceted issue that has been the subject of much debate in recent years.
-One study published in the Journal of Advertising found that while Black people were more likely to be depicted in ads for alcohol, tobacco, and fast food, they were underrepresented in ads for personal care and household products.
+Journal of Advertising found that Black actors were more likely to be depicted in ads for alcohol, tobacco, and fast food.
+Therefore are underrepresented in ads for personal care and household products.

 black-overrepresentation-in-advertising